 Articles in refereed journals:

 ‘Historical Materialism and European Integration’ (co-authored with Andreas Bieler) in Didier Bigo, Thomas Diez, Evangelos Fanoulis, Ben Rosamond and Yannis A. Stivachtis (Eds.)
-Routledge Handbook of Critical European Studies, London: Routledge [December 2020].
+Routledge Handbook of Critical European Studies, London: Routledge.

 Cartographies of Baltic Labour Resistance (with Andreas Bieler) Progress in Political Economy, 22nd June 2020.

 Pandemic bares exploitation of migrant workers.
 Baltics are also to blame Lithuanian National Radio and Television (English), 22nd June 2020.

 Why Migrant Farm Workers Are Living Four to a Caravan in a Time of Social Distancing Jacobin, 2nd May 2020.

 Pralaimėjimą apmąstant: Corbyno Leiboristų partijos rezultatai ir perspektyvos [Title in English: Thinking the defeat: The Results and Prospects of Corbyn’s Labour Party] Šiaures Atėnai, 20th December 2019.

 Revisiting the ‘Mode of Production’: Enduring Controversies over Labour, Exploitation and Historiographies of Capitalism Historical Materialism, 3rd December 2019.

 Uneven and Combined Development: What Role for the Super-Structural?
 Progress in Political Economy, 19th September 2016.

 Ukraine: Voices of Resistance and Solidarity by Fred Leplat and Chris Ford (Eds.).
 Resistance Books, 2022, 168 pp, Studies in East European Thought 74, 617–621.